KumoCorp/kumomta/docs/changelog/main.md

   performing HTTP based injection with large message payloads.
 * It is now possible to use `protocol` in the `queues.toml` lua helper configuration file.
 Thanks to @aryeh! #155
+* The TSA `Suspend` action will now generate suspensions that are visible via the HTTP API and kcli utility, and that will take effect in realtime.
+* TSA now supports `SuspendTenant` and `SuspendCampaign` actions that allow reacting to source-domain-specific tempfails.
+These will also be visible via the HTTP API and kcli utility, and also take effect in realtime.

 ## Fixes